pasqal-io/horqrux/docs/differentiation.md

 ### Automatic Differentiation (DiffMode.AD)
 The default differentation mode of `horqrux` uses [jax.grad](https://docs.jax.dev/en/latest/_autosummary/jax.grad.html), the `jax` native automatic differentiation engine which tracks operations on `jax.Array` objects by constructing a computational graph to perform chain rules for derivative calculations.

+!!! warning "Using shots"
+    When using shots, automatic differentiation does not apply as sampling break the computational graph.

 ### Adjoint Differentiation (DiffMode.ADJOINT)
 The [adjoint differentiation mode](https://arxiv.org/abs/2009.02823) computes first-order gradients by only requiring at most three states in memory in `O(P)` time where `P` is the number of parameters in a circuit.

+!!! warning "Using shots"
+    Adjoint differentiation does not support shots.

 ### Generalized Parameter-Shift rules (DiffMode.GPSR)
 The Generalized parameter shift rule (GPSR mode) is an extension of the well known [parameter shift rule (PSR)](https://arxiv.org/abs/1811.11184) algorithm [to arbitrary quantum operations](https://arxiv.org/abs/2108.01218).
 Indeed, PSR applies for quantum operations whose generator has a single gap in its eigenvalue spectrum.
 GPSR extends to multi-gap eigenvalued generators.